 All NFTS students can attend Masterclasses.
 Recent guests include David Fincher (Fight Club), Greta Gerwig (Little Women), Steve McQueen (12 Years A Slave), Edgar Wright (Hot Fuzz), Phoebe Waller-Bridge (Fleabag), Louis Theroux, Lynne Ramsay (You Were Never Really Here), Sam Mendes (1917), Asif Kapadia (Senna), Joanna Hogg (The Souvenir), Russell T Davies (Doctor Who) and Ricky Gervais (The Office).

 What you will study

-This intensely practical course focuses on major entertainment genres, including factual entertainment, game shows, magazine shows and music shows.
-Students learn to develop, script, produce and direct their own programmes – with all production costs met by the school.
+This intensely practical course focuses on major entertainment genres.
+Students learn to develop, script, direct and produce their own entertainment programmes either in the TV studio or on location – with all production costs met by the school.